iamfranco/MarsRoverChallenge/README.md

 so that if a vehicle is currently at coordinates $(3, 4)$ and facing **north** and is about to "move forward", then its next coordinates after moving forward would be:
 $$\texttt{next coordinates} = (3, 4) + \texttt{north} = (3, 4) + (0, 1) = (3, 5)$$
-So the c# code for "moving forward" can be written as:
+So the c# code for "moving forward" can be written simply as:

 ```c#
 nextCoordinates = currentCoordinates + currentDirection.GetMovementVector();
 ```

+where the `Coordinates` are added together using the overloaded `+` operator.

 Doing this whole "overload the `+` operator for `Coordinates` and have an extension method to turn `Direction` into `Coordinates`" thing saves me from writing switch statements on the part of code that applies the "moving forward" action, which would be in a completely different file from the `Coordinates` file.